 Master the Turn: Turns are a crucial aspect of swimming, especially in events with multiple laps.
 In a 50-meter pool, the ability to execute fast and efficient turns can significantly reduce your overall time.
 Focus on developing a tight, streamlined tuck position as you approach the wall, and use your legs to generate powerful propulsion off the wall.
 Practice your turns repeatedly, paying attention to the timing of your arm swing and the angle of your body as you push off.
 Consider using underwater video analysis to identify areas for improvement in your turning technique.

 Pacing Strategy: Effective pacing is essential for endurance events in a 50-meter pool.
 Avoid starting too fast, which can lead to premature fatigue and a decline in performance in the later stages of the race.
 Instead, aim for a consistent pace throughout the race, gradually increasing your effort in the final laps if you have energy in reserve.
-Use a pace clock or a waterproof fitness tracker to monitor your splits and ensure that you're staying on track.
+Use a pace clock or a waterproof fitness tracker to monitor your splits and make sure you're staying on track.
 Experiment with different pacing strategies in training to find what works best for you.

 Lane Positioning: The lane you swim in can also impact your performance.
 In a crowded pool, swimming in the middle lanes can help you avoid the turbulence created by swimmers on either side.
 If you're swimming alone or in a small group, try to choose a lane that is relatively calm and free from distractions.
 Experiment with different lane positions to find what feels most comfortable and conducive to your best performance.